 What If I Move Out-of-State?

 If you officially move to another state, you generally face the same problem.
 Under the compact, any traffic offenses that occur in a member state are reported across all member states.

 When you go to change your license, it will show that you have restricted privileges.
 If your license is restricted, it will almost always be restricted in any other member state to which you relocate, unless the original infraction is not against the law in that state.

 Some people try to get around this by applying for a new license.
 This generally doesn’t work, because your name and social security number are still in the system under the old license.

 When you apply for a driver’s license, the DMV checks first to see if the name appears on the National Driver Registration database, which contains names of people who have had their license suspended or revoked.
 This will flag any new application and usually leads to rejection.

-In rare cases, a person with a Pennsylvania license who moves to a non-DLC state will be issued a new license free of restrictions regardless, but that license will only be valid within the state.
+In rare cases, a person who moves to a non-DLC state will be issued a new license-free of restrictions, but that license will only be valid within the state.
 If you try to use the new license in a DLC state, your name will be flagged, and you may find yourself facing the same consequences as if you violated the original restrictions.

 Restrictions on driving privileges do transfer state to state.
 So you need to be careful about when you’re driving and the purpose of your trip.
 Also, you need to know your status if you’re trying to reinstate your license.